AWegnerGitHub/awegnergithub.github.io-content/2019_03_29_stackoverflow_still_has_issues.md

 ### What went wrong?

-In my opinion, and as I [mentioned][1] in 2017, Stack Overflow has ignored it's user base.
+In my opinion, and as I [mentioned][1] in 2017, Stack Overflow has ignored its user base.
 This is going to be a recurring theme in this post.
 For years, users provided feedback on meta, in dedicated user experience interviews and in chatrooms.
 This resulted in superficial changes and major rewrites.
 Yet, complaints still existed.
 These complaints turned off the experienced users that could produce the high quality documentation.
 Instead, Documentation became a reputation farming operation